← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 Self-host multi-user N8N on AWS Free Tier in 20 minutes

-No subscription Backups to your computer Publicly available N8N 24/7
+No subscription Backups to your computer 24/7 accessible N8N Free subdomain on request

 Step-by-step guide to deploy N8N on AWS Free Tier.
 No special knowledge required.
-This is how the result looks like:
+Here’s what it looks like (clickable):

 Login: test@isd-group.com, password: NNNN8888

-I propose to use AWS EC2 instance, which is free for 6 months (according to AWS documentation).
-This manual is based on the official docs & production tweaks.
+I propose to use AWS EC2 instance, which is free for 6 months, according to AWS documentation.

-Basic setup: t3.micro instance, 30 Gb storage, publicly available custom subdomain with letsencrypt SSL (https), basic server security, nginx, docker.
+Basic setup: t3.micro instance, 30 Gb storage, custom subdomain + Let’s Encrypt SSL (HTTPS), basic security, Nginx, Docker.

 Requirements